-I blog because I love teaching, but I also do it to document what I know and have done in hopes people will hire me and my team of subcontractors for their project.
-So in general I wanted the following after migrating my blog to Ghost:
+I blog because I love teaching, but I also do it to document what I know and have done in hopes people will hire my team of subcontractors for their project and me.
+So, in general, I wanted the following after migrating my blog to Ghost:

 Increase in Page Views

-It takes a LONG time to increase unique visitors through SEO/links/etc, so that wasn’t in the scope of this experiment, though page views was.
+It takes a LONG time to increase unique visitors through SEO/links/etc., so that wasn’t in the scope of this experiment, though page views were.
 I needed the site to keep visitors reading.

 Increase in Speed